 They refuse to acknowledge the randomness and independence of each result and expect the outcomes to follow their beliefs.

-For example, in a game of dice, if a player has just rolled a double 6 twice in succession, a third double 6 is inevitable.
-It is evident that the independence and randomness of the following outcome is not taken into consideration.
+For example, if a player has just rolled a double six twice in succession in a game of dice, a third double six is inevitable.
+The independence and randomness of the following outcome are not taken into consideration.

 Variables In This System Of Reasoning